object-Object/awake-labs-coding-challenge/writeup.md

 TL;DR: pick languages -> install deps and libraries -> create backend -> create frontend -> write comments -> write docs

 * First, I had to choose my languages.
 Before this project, I'd never used Node or Flask, so I chose Flask because I'm much more familiar with Python.
 I also took this opportunity to learn how to use SQLAlchemy.
 Similarly, I hadn't done much frontend development at all, so I picked React, both because your team uses it and because I've been wanting to try it out for a while.
 I chose not to use TypeScript because I didn't want to simultaneously be learning React and Typescript.
 I did have some JS experience before this to draw on.
 * Next, I spent some time figuring out the file structure for each part of the project and getting the Docker script to run.
 I also installed all the dependencies and got "Hello World"s running for each part.
+I used [Create React App](https://github.com/facebook/create-react-app) as a starting point for the frontend.
 * After the environment was set up, I started with the backend, adding routes for each CRUD operation.
 This ended up being pretty trivial.
 I tested it using Postman, since I didn't have a frontend yet.
 * Once the backend was fully working, I created the frontend.
 This is what took most of my time.
   * My idea was to make a table displaying each row of the data, with buttons to edit and delete each row, and another button to add a new row.